 “Out of sight, out of mind” is no longer an approach we can take in the seafood industry.
 Women represent roughly half of the fishing workforce and an estimated 70 percent of the global aquaculture industry.
 And because women take on roles that are often invisible and unpaid, the representation of women is likely even higher.
-Women make a tremendous contribution to the seafood industry, and yet they continue to be undervalued, vulnerable to some of the worst working environments, and even sexual victims in their seafood roles.
+Women make a tremendous contribution to the seafood industry, and yet they continue to be undervalued, vulnerable to some of the worst working environments, and even victimized in their roles.
 Addressing gender inequality and empowering women in seafood is an essential first step, before we can approach other complicated issues in seafood.
-In recognition of International Women’s Day this Sunday, we invite all seafood stakeholders – consumers, chefs, retailers, suppliers, producers, and government – to apply a gender lens to the industry to find solutions year round.
+In recognition of International Women’s Day, we invite all seafood stakeholders – consumers, chefs, retailers, suppliers, producers, and government – to apply a gender lens to the industry to find solutions year round.

 “Fishing” tends to be narrowly viewed as only catching fish at sea, which often leaves women out of the equation.
 Because women tend to take on more basic roles like fish processing, local sales, and subsistence fishing, these activities are often overlooked in fisheries management and research.
 This oversight not only creates a gender gap in wages and opportunities, but also a loss of valuable specialized knowledge and experience that could support research and policy.
 And because fishing subsistence activities are not factored in, catch data is not included in research, which creates further gaps in data and hurdles for ensuring sustainable fisheries management plans.